 2. Blueair Classic 680i (Top-Rated Air Purifier With 450+ Smoke CADR Rating)

 (H x W x D)

 The big Blueair Classic 680i is the quintessential air purifier for smoke.
-It’s the only one with the maximum 450+ smoke CADR rating; it surpasses all other air purifiers.
+It’s the only one with the maximum 450+ smoke CADR rating; it surpasses all other air purifiers, with the exception of #1 Medify MA-112.
 In fact, it goes off the AHAM’s smoke CADR scale (maximum is 450, Blueair Classic 680i goes beyond that).

 This is a powerhouse air purifier for smoke.
 With 43.3 lbs and dimensions 29.2″ x 24.5″ x 16.5″, it was designed to handle big quantities of indoor smoke, including: